AustrianTradingMachine/aws-cdk-python-dockerfile/README.md

 ```

 This command runs the container in interactive mode (`-it`), removes it after exit (`--rm`), and mounts the current directory into the container's `/workspaces` directory.

+### Running the Docker Container as Dev Container

+Install the "Dev Containers" extension from the VS Code marketplace.

+Once the container is up, you can start coding in your fully configured environment.

+The project directory on your host machine/github repository will be automatically mounted inside the container, so all your changes are saved locally.

 ### Using the Container